-Speakers on both sides sound pretty good when compared to their direct competitors.
-The Nest Mini doesn’t sound as good as a 5th gen Echo Dot, for example.
-As a rule, you won’t be disappointed, although the 4th gen Echo can get louder than a Nest Audio, and there’s no Google equivalent of the high-end Echo Studio.
+There is a growing gap in speaker quality when you compare equivalent models.
+The Nest Mini doesn’t sound as good as a 5th gen Echo Dot, for instance, and the 4th gen Echo gets louder than a Nest Audio.
+There’s no Google equivalent at all for the high-end Echo Studio.
 Even so, we still love the Nest Audio, and if you want to fill your whole home with music, both platforms allow you to group speakers and/or create stereo pairs.

-One problem both ecosystems still suffer from is sometimes being unable to hear keywords when playing audio.
+A problem both ecosystems still suffer from is sometimes being unable to hear keywords when playing media.
 This is a difficult issue to solve, and both Amazon and Google have made continual efforts to improve.
 You can usually make yourself understood by getting closer to a speaker and/or shouting.

-Nest Hubs not only have Netflix, YouTube, and more, but support for any app with Google Cast.
+Nest Hubs not only have Netflix, YouTube, and other apps, but support for any mobile app with Google Cast.

 Both Google Nest and Amazon Echo have non-streaming entertainment options like games, jokes, and singing songs.
-Most of the games aren’t anything to write home about mind, and the jokes and songs are just meant for quick fun.
-You can safely ignore these when you’re shopping.
+Most of the games aren’t anything to write home about, mind, and the jokes and songs are just meant for quick fun.
+You can safely ignore these when shopping.

 More critical for some people will be video support on smart displays.
-Echo Shows are mostly limited to a small selection of pre-installed apps, such as Netflix and Prime Video.
+Echo Shows come with a small selection of pre-installed apps, such as Netflix and Prime Video.
 If you want to watch something like YouTube, you’ll have to do it through a web browser unless you have an Echo Show 15, which supports native Fire TV software.
-Nest Hubs not only have a bunch of pre-installed apps, YouTube among them, but support for any app with Google Cast, which is a massive collection at this point.
+Nest Hubs not only have a bunch of pre-installed apps, YouTube among them, but support for any mobile app with Google Cast, which is a massive collection at this point.